-• In cases of low awareness on EPC the local committee can support the organisation of workshops and seminars in collaboration with EPC facilitators, academia and

-• At a later stage of the investment plan preparation, the local committee can provide further comments and feedback on the content and specifications.
+- In cases of low awareness on EPC the local committee can support the organisation of workshops and seminars in collaboration with EPC facilitators, academia and others to support building capacity of the market. - At a later stage of the investment plan preparation, the local committee can provide further comments and feedback on the content and specifications.

-• As the EPC market in some MED countries is still developing, ESCOs should be involved at an early stage in the formation of a solid EPC in order to avoid fruitless tender procedures.

-• Local companies when compared to ESCOs have normally lower engineering capacity, limited geographical outreach and limited human and financial capacity.
-However, local companies in the MED area are often deeply rooted to the local socio-economic fabric, so it recommended to provide them assistance/training on the EPC process and procedures to ensure their potential

-• Some examples of inefficient PPPs in the MED area, often for large infrastructure projects, might affect public and market perception on the usefulness of EPCs, therefore in some cases an extra

-• For countries with a small EPC market, which is typical for the MED area, there is a real interest/ need to define as early as possible the ESCOs' interests, the minimum project budget size or the

-• Sometimes, a market has to be created for the project and this takes time.
-For example, lighting measures and insulation are not made by the same companies than HVAC (traditional ESCOs and

-In case of deeper renovations promote synergies between traditional ESCO's and other companies
+- As the EPC market in some MED countries is still developing, ESCOs should be involved at an early stage in the formation of a solid EPC in order to avoid fruitless tender procedures. - Local companies when compared to ESCOs have normally lower engineering capacity, limited geographical outreach and limited human and financial capacity.
+However, local companies in the MED area are often deeply rooted to the local socio-economic fabric, so it recommended to provide them assistance/training on the EPC process and procedures to ensure their potential access/participation in the EPC projects. - Some examples of inefficient PPPs in the MED area, often for large infrastructure projects, might affect public and market perception on the usefulness of EPCs, therefore in some cases an extra effort on raising awareness is needed. - For countries with a small EPC market, which is typical for the MED area, there is a real interest/ need to define as early as possible the ESCOs' interests, the minimum project budget size or the type of ESCOS/companies that may be interested. - Sometimes, a market has to be created for the project and this takes time.
+For example, lighting measures and insulation are not made by the same companies than HVAC (traditional ESCOs and sometimes, a gathering is necessary from companies' side to organize an offer). - In case of deeper renovations promote synergies between traditional ESCO's and other companies of the construction sector.
+Synergies could be promoted.